anillava1999/Stock-Sentimental-Analysis-Classifier/README.md

 Data cleaning is the process of fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset.
 When combining multiple data sources, there are many opportunities for data to be duplicated or mislabeled.
 If data is incorrect, outcomes and algorithms are unreliable, even though they may look correct.
 There is no one absolute way to prescribe the exact steps in the data cleaning process because the processes will vary from dataset to dataset.
 But it is crucial to establish a template for your data cleaning process so you know you are doing it the right way every time.

-In this project, we just split the data into two types are train data and test data to avoid data leakage for new data and  after remove the word punctuations and Renaming column names for easy access and converting all headlines into lowercase to get a unique word it means if word one contains 'Cycle' and 'cycle' Machine assumes both are different that's why converting all words into lower and after Join all 25 headline columns into one column to perform vectorization and same data cleaning procedure will also apply to the test data
+In this project, we just split the data into two types are train data and test data to avoid data leakage for new data and remove the word punctuations and Renaming column names for easy access and converting all headlines into lowercase to get a unique word it means if word one contains 'Cycle' and 'cycle' Machine assumes both are different that's why converting all words into lower and after Join all 25 headline columns into one column to perform vectorization and same data cleaning procedure will also apply to the test data

 ## Vectorization